dhbridge/curriculum/source/modules/2014-09-19-module11-subset.markdown

 Remember back to JSON and how it organizes data using key:value pairs?
 One of the most powerful features of JSON is that we are able to nest features and create lists within key:value pairs.
 This is useful for creating complex data structures.
 It also means that we have work within the hierarchy of key:value pairs to isolate particular values.

-In order to better see that hierarchy, let's **Pretty Print** the JSON results, or print with the indentations and hierarchies visually displayed.
+In order to better see that hierarchy, let's "Pretty Print" the JSON results, or print with the indentations and hierarchies visually displayed.

-Open "my_second_script.py" and **comment out** "print jason_data[0]" by putting # at the beginning of the line.
-When your computer executes the file, it will skip all lines that start with a pound sign.
-This allows you to leave comments for yourself or to test new ways of doing things without loosing your work.
+Open "my_second_script.py" and "comment out" "print jason_data[0]" by putting # at the beginning of the line.

 At the bottom of your script, add the line: